 "He regretted that life, and he wanted a second chance; he would've been allowed a second chance if not for the fact that it's what I wanted most for him."

 "There was an efficiency to the way it was handled, yes."

 Here, I do spin around.
-Behind me, I find…nothing more than a thick, dark mist.
+Behind me, I find…nothing more than a thick, white Mist.

 I recognize the voice wafting through the fog.
 It's that of the small, old man who spoke to me by the Oakland cliffs, by the viewfinder.
 I suppose I knew, even as I touched him and pretended I didn't know, that he was no regular, old man.

-Nevertheless, I lash out with an indignant, unsuppressed fury almost sixty years in the making.
-Perhaps even longer than that.
+Nevertheless, I lash out with an indignant, unsuppressed fury more than sixty years in the making.
+In actuality, one even longer than that.

-"My brother spoke to me once of that which is Fate, Mercy, Vengeance, Clemency, Compassion, and Judgment combined."
+"My brother spoke to me once of He Who is Fate, Mercy, Vengeance, Clemency, Compassion, and Judgment combined."